Restoration of Mumbai's century-old museum wins UNESCO Asia-Pacific award | Entertainment

 - India

-The ''heroic'' restoration of the historic Chhatrapati Shivaji Maharaj Vastu Sangrahalaya in Mumbai has won a top award from UNESCO, with the jury hailing it as a project that ''sets a standard'' for the conservation of world heritage monuments.
+The restoration of the 100-year-old Chhatrapati Shivaji Maharaj Vastu Sangrahalaya in Mumbai has won a top award from UNESCO, with the jury hailing it as a project that ''sets a standard'' for the conservation of world heritage monuments.

 Chhatrapati Shivaji Maharaj Vastu Sangrahalaya was established as the Prince of Wales Museum of Western India in 1922.